Government aid to alleviate the effects of the DANA: What are they and who can apply for them?

 What are the most affected areas?

-• A total of 78 towns in Valencia, Castilla-La Mancha and Andalusia have been particularly affected by the DANA.
-They include:
+A total of 78 towns in Valencia, Castilla-La Mancha and Andalusia have been particularly affected by the DANA.
+Among them, the following stand out:

 • In the province of Valencia: the area of Utiel-Requena, l'Horta Sud, la Ribera Alta and Baja and the Comarca de los Serranos.